ZovoTools

 Why does bcrypt generate different hashes for the same password?

-Bcrypt automatically generates a unique 128-bit random salt for each hash operation.
+Bcrypt dynamically generates a unique 128-bit random salt for each hash operation.
 This salt is embedded in the output hash string.
 Because the salt is different every time, even hashing the same password multiple times produces completely different hash values.
 This is a security feature that prevents attackers from using precomputed tables or identifying users who share the same password.

 What are the parts of a bcrypt hash?